Am I Eligible?

-Harbor Regional Center provides services to individuals who have intellectual and developmental disabilities, cerebral palsy, epilepsy, autism, and other conditions that are found to be closely related to mental retardation or to require the same kinds of services.
+Harbor Regional Center provides services to individuals of all ages who have intellectual and developmental disabilities, cerebral palsy, epilepsy, autism, and other conditions that are found to be closely related to intellectual disability or to require the same kinds of services.

 The condition must have occurred before the age of 18, be likely to continue indefinitely, and constitute a “substantial” disability for the person.

 A disability is “substantial” if it affects three or more of seven major life areas (for example, a person’s ability to communicate or to learn).